oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

     }</copy>
 ```

-5. Create Asset ID for the master playlist that is to be ingested.
+5. Create an Asset ID for the master playlist to be ingested.
-This is needed only if the master playlist was not registered to asset db as part of the media flow.
+This is needed only if the master playlist was not registered to asset database as part of the media flow.

 ```
 <copy>// Create Media Asset ID for given master playlist